rajguptaH/KeplerCrud/README.md

 - Give A Like To This Repo If you Found Something Helpful
 - ✨[RNG](https://github.com/rajguptaH)✨
 ## Requirments
-- .net 6.0 or newest
+- .net 3.1 or newest
-- Currently It Is Supporting For .net 6.0 or later And Working On this To Work With older versions also
-- Two Columns Is Required Id And IsDeleted Below Example Of A Table
+-  Column Is Required IsDeleted Below Example Of A Table
  ```sql
  CREATE TABLE [dbo].[Person](
 	[Id] [int] IDENTITY(1,1) NOT NULL,